gounmanned/unmanned.team/README.md

 ---

+## About Vex

+Vex runs like an always-on red team, collecting security signals.
+A breach scenario is generated if they can combine into a probable attack.
+Your job is to close signals before that happens.

 ## What is this?

-This repo contains the **frontend client for Vex**, an autonomous offensive security product.
-It's the exact code that powers [vex.unmanned.team](https://vex.unmanned.team) — open-sourced so anyone can clone it, point it at their own account, restyle it, and ship it as their own white-labeled product.
+This is the exact code that powers [vex.unmanned.team](https://vex.unmanned.team) — open-sourced so anyone can clone it, point it at their own account, restyle it, and ship it as their own white-labeled product.

 There is no build step, no bundler, and no framework.
 You edit files, you refresh the page.